jdholtz/auto-southwest-check-in/README.md

 **Note**: The script will check the entire party in under the same reservation, so there is no need to create more than one instance of the script per reservation.

+If you want the latest features of the script, you can use the `develop` branch (documented changes can be viewed in the Changelog).
+However, keep in mind that changes to this branch do not ensure reliability.

 ### Running In Docker

 The application can also be run in a container using [Docker][3].
 To build the image, run the following command: